 Taking action on smoking and health

-The expertise within these settings therefore provides an opportunity for:
+The expertise within these settings provides an opportunity for:

-For the last two years NHS Greater Glasgow and Clyde and ASH Scotland have worked together on a pilot to evaluate the potential role that money advice services can play in raising the issue of smoking.
+Between 2014 and 2016 NHS Greater Glasgow and Clyde and ASH Scotland worked together on a pilot to evaluate the potential role that money advice services can play in raising the issue of smoking.

 Alternatively, you can download sections of the report most relevant